hikidisn/hidiksn/README.md

 ## YO, Im hidiksn

-**I am a coder that learns from other peoples code, I may copy ones work but I make sure to always give them the proper credit if i make it public**
+**I am a coder that learns from other people's code, I may copy ones work but I make sure to always give them the proper credit if i make it public**

 ## My skills